 Are Nebraska Records Public?

-Almost all public records created or belonging to government entities in Nebraska are classified as public records.
-Nebraska Public Records Law defines public records to include all records and documents regardless of form belonging to the state or its municipalities and agencies.
-This includes records from towns, cities, villages, counties, or districts and any government agencies, branches, departments, bureaus, commissions, councils, or committees of any of the foregoing.
+Almost all Nebraska public records created or belonging to government entities in Nebraska are classified as public records.
+Nebraska Public Records Law defines public records as all records and documents, regardless of form, belonging to the state or its municipalities and agencies.
+This includes records from towns, cities, villages, counties, or districts and any government agencies, branches, departments, bureaus, commissions, councils, or committees of any foregoing.
 Records classified as public records in Nebraska include:

 - Court records

 - Hunting and fishing permits or licenses